-For the opening ceremony of the 2014 Quidditch World Cup, Moe made the controversial decision to bring the Selma as Norway’s mascot, which had some rather disastrous consequences.
-Arnulf Moe remained unapologetic directly after the bloodbath (Pm).
+For the opening ceremony of the 2014 Quidditch World Cup, Moe made the controversial decision to bring the Selma as Norway’s team mascot, which had some rather disastrous consequences.
+Arnulf Moe remained unapologetic directly after the bloodbath (QWC).

-His first name is likely to be a form of the name Arnulfo, a German name which means "a mighty eagle" (arn meaning "eagle" and wulf meaning "wolf") (Quick Baby Names), or Arnold, another German name meaning "strong as an eagle" (Quick Baby Names).
+The first name Arnulf can be a form of the name Arnulfo, a German name which means "a mighty eagle" (arn meaning "eagle" and wulf meaning "wolf") (Quick Baby Names), or Arnold, another German name meaning "strong as an eagle" (Quick Baby Names).

 The surname Moe is Norwegian, a name derived from farmsteads named Moe or Mo, which themselves come from the Old Norse mór = "plain, moor, heath" (Dictionary of American Family Names).

 Writing by J K Rowling on WizardingWorld (Pottermore):

 Writing by J K Rowling on Imgur (Daily Prophet coverage of the 2014 Quidditch World Cup, originally from Pottermore):

 - Match reports and articles from the 2014 Quidditch World Cup

 Harry Potter Wiki: Arnulf Moe

 MuggleNet: The Best Moments of the Quidditch World Cup

 TheLeakyCauldron: Quidditch World Cup: Shadows of the Future?